gonsie/ptc-catalog/catalog/IssuesForDesign.md

 # Using Issues on GitHub/GitLab for Design and Development

+## Target

+All team members are capable using issues as part of the design and development process.

 ## User Story

 As a software engineer I want my small team to use issues for developing new modules and capabilities so that we can keep track of design ideas and implementations.